realmar/Pipes/README.md

 ### Pipes

-A pipe is responsible to combine multiple processors into one processing pipe line.
+A pipe is responsible for combining multiple processors into one processing pipe line.
 Additionally, a pipe uses a processing strategy which defines how the data is processed. (later more)